-- 1.1 There is an identity between a party and the arbitrator, or the arbitrator is a legal representative or employee of an entity that is a party in the arbitration. - 1.2 The arbitrator is a manager, director or member of the supervisory board, or has a controlling influence on one of the parties or an entity that has a direct economic interest in the award to be rendered in the arbitration. - 1.3 The arbitrator has a significant financial or personal interest in one of the parties, or the outcome of the case. - 1.4 The arbitrator or his or her firm regularly advises the party, or an affiliate of the party, and the arbitrator or his or her firm derives significant financial income therefrom.
+- 1.1 There is an identity between a party and the arbitrator, or the arbitrator is a legal representative in the arbitration, or employee of ana person or entity that is a party in the arbitration. - 1.2 The arbitrator is a manager, director, or member of the supervisory board, or has a controlling influence on one of the parties or an entity that has a direct economic interest in the award to be rendered in the arbitration. - 1.3 The arbitrator has a significant financial or personal interest in one of the parties, or the outcome of the case. - 1.4 The arbitrator currently or his or her firm regularly advises thea party, or an affiliate of thea party, and the arbitrator or his or her the arbitrator's firm or employer derives significant financial income therefrom.